RUIYUN-ML/SafeLLMPlayground/README.md

 # Safe LLM Playground

-This is a open-source playground for prompt injection attacks.
+🚧 **Work in Progress** — This repository is currently under active development.
+Expect breaking changes, incomplete features, and frequent updates.

+> ⚠️ **Not ready for use.**